antoniosai/face-recognition-service/readme.md

 # Face Recognition Service
-Allows you to check if the both of images is similar or not by just sending through HTTP Form Data.
+A Stateless Service/ Application that allows you to check if the both of images is similar or not by just sending through HTTP Form Data.
 Built with [Python 3.8](https://www.python.org/downloads/release/python-380/), [Flask 2.3.3](https://flask.palletsprojects.com/en/2.3.x/), [Face Recognition](https://pypi.org/project/face-recognition/)

 ## Pull Docker Image